Yes. It is our

 They even tried to get our parson to defend them.

 But the parson shouted only at them and said he would not interfere in private quarrels.

 The vicar just shook his head and said nothing.

-No. There was no murdering of Jews in our village.
+murder of Jews in our village.

 And I, along with other boys, chased and found those who tried to hide.

-The coachmen went into these rooms of Katz.
+The coachmen got into

 They found money, property deeds, debt papers, and much more.